zephyrproject-rtos/zephyr/samples/net/echo_server/README.rst

   This overlay config enables support for two QEMU's when simulating IEEE 802.15.4 network that are connected together.

+- :file:`overlay-reel_board-15_4.conf`
+  This overlay config enables support for IEEE 802.15.4 chip on the reel_board.

 - :file:`overlay-tls.conf`
   This overlay config enables support for TLS.